-(i) (I) Five percent of qualified expenditures, excluding qualified wages described in subparagraph (E), relating to original photography outside the Los Angeles zone.
+(i) (I) Five percent of qualified expenditures, excluding qualified wages described in subparagraph (E), relating to original photography outside the Los Angeles zone or in an economic opportunity zone.
+It is the intent of the Legislature to enact subsequent legislation that provides requirements for economic opportunity zones. zone.